 The main characteristic of a battery is its capacity or ability to hold charge.
 When discussing the battery capacity, your mechanic or service advisor may use the term CCA or Cold Cranking Amps.
 The higher the CCA rating of the battery, the higher is the capacity.

-Is there a way to test the battery condition?
-Yes, your mechanic can test your battery with a battery tester.
-Car dealers and many independent repair shops have a computerized battery tester to not only test the battery, but also the starting and charging system.
+Over time, the battery loses some of its capacity.
+Your mechanic can test your battery with a battery tester.
+Car dealers and many repair shops use a computerized battery tester to not only test the battery, but also the starting and charging system.
 A battery test printout will show if the battery needs to be re-charged or replaced.

-How expensive is it to replace a battery?
-A new car battery costs from $60 to $130 and your dealer may charge another $30-$80 to have it replaced.
-Replacing a car battery as a do-it-yourself project is not very difficult but the battery is quite heavy.
+How much does the battery replacement cost?
+A new car battery costs from $60 to $140 and your dealer may charge another $30-$50 to have it replaced.
+Replacing a car battery as a do-it-yourself project is not very difficult, but the battery is heavy (30-45 lb).
 Lifting it out of the car can be hard on your back.
-An old battery could be covered in electrolyte, which is very acidic and can burn your clothes or skin.
+An old battery is often covered in electrolyte, which is very acidic and can burn your clothes or skin.
 Here is the DIY battery replacement guide from Pep Boys.
 Our recommendation is to leave it to the pros.